JeramieGreen/Reading--Notes/day-06 .md

 The binary system multiplies the number values x2.
 To say the n

-A not circut will flip what the output gives you.
+A not circuit will flip what the output gives you.
 If I input a 1 I will receive a 0 on the output.